 - Current recycling of PP plant packaging is estimated to be below 1,000 tonnes per annum.

-The Oil Bottles Product Stewardship Program will design and implement a national scheme to collect and recycle used plastic motor oil containers.
+The Oil Containers Product Stewardship Program will design a national scheme to collect and recycle used plastic motor oil containers.

 - In 2019, an estimated 20.7 million oil containers were used in Australia.